The Magnus Archives: Season 5

 Although things are bleak, Sims and Blackwood decide to return to the Institute in London to try to find a way to return the world to how it was before.
 As they travel, they find that the entities have divided the world into 'domains', most of which are overseen by a servant of the entities.
 As the Eye's Archivist, Sims is compelled to record his own statements about every domain they visit, and he finds he has the power to replace, punish, and even destroy the entities' servants, though it does little to make things better.
 He destroys the Not-Them, Perry and the Boneturner, but chooses to spare Banks as well as Simon Fairchild and Callum Brodie, servants of the Vast and the Dark respectively.
 Sims and Blackwood meet Hussain and lead her to Tonner, who has fully given in to the Hunt and become a monster.
-Hussain reluctantly kills Tonner before splitting off from the group.
+Hussain reluctantly kills Tonner, staying behind to mourn.
 Sims and Blackwood find a house left untouched by the entities, which is inhabited by Mikaele Salesa, a black market dealer who specializes in cursed items, and Annabelle Cane, a servant of the Web.
 Salesa reveals that he possesses a magical camera that shields the property from the entities.
 Sims and Blackwood push on towards London, and encounter a former statement giver trapped in a domain shared by the Buried and the Corruption, who Sims chooses to save by making him the domain's ruler.
 During the final leg of their journey, Sims destroys the Distortion to prevent it from interfering in their goal.
 In London, they find Barker and King leading a band of survivors in the tunnels, which are mostly safe from the entities.
 They enter the Panopticon and learn that Magnus has become the Eye's 'pupil' with all of the world's fear channeling through his now-unresponsive body, and Sims realizes that the Eye wants him to replace Magnus.
 Sims and Blackwood argue about what to do and separate, allowing Blackwood to be apprehended by Cane, who has killed Salesa and taken the camera.
 Cane convinces Blackwood to follow her to Hill Top Road, a house in Oxford that marks the location of the Gap in Reality which may serve as a gateway to the multiverse.
 Sims follows them to Hill Top road, joined by Hussain who he meets on the way.
 At Hill Top Road, Cane explains that the entities are doomed to perish since humans have stopped reproducing and the End will eventually kill them all.
 To avoid this fate for itself, the Web plans to use all the tapes recorded by Jon and his assistants to bind the entities and pull them through the Gap, allowing them access to infinite worlds with infinite victims.
 This would remove them entirely from this universe, but would require Sims and his allies to kill Magnus and blow up the Panopticon at the same time to briefly detach the entities from the world.
 Sims, Blackwood, Hussain, Barker and King discuss their options and decide to carry out this plan since in other worlds the entities would be returned to their initial state of only being able to manifest as monsters and supernatural phenomena.
 However, Sims betrays their decision and kills Magnus, taking his place as the Eye's pupil.
 Blackwood, having anticipated this, sends Hussain, Barker and King to blow up the Panopticon early but fails to stop Sims from killing Magnus.
 Regretful, Sims convinces Blackwood to stab him so the plan to release the entities can still work.
 Blackwood agrees but refuses to save himself, instead wishing to die with the man he loves.
 Following the entities' removal from the world, Hussain, Barker and King can find no trace of Sims or Blackwood in the rubble.
 Finding one last tape recorder running, Hussain tells whoever is listening "I'm sorry, and good luck."